DP World London Gateway's Story

 We support the schools who work together to establish mutual aims, with the ultimate goal of motivating young people to broaden their horizons, to believe a career in this industry is achievable and interesting for them.
 We provide a fascinating and informative tour of our site to bring to life technology in action.

-Already we are seeing encouraging results with an increased understanding of how STEM subjects can be applied in the real world and specifically to different job roles.
+Already we are seeing encouraging results with an increased understanding of how STEM subjects can be applied in the real world and specifically to different job roles focusing on ocean protection.
 Teachers have attended funded training and are demonstrating skills knowledge and confidence to deliver enthusiastic and high-quality teaching in STEM areas.
 Pupils are showing a better understanding of how STEM subjects are relevant to real, local jobs, their interest and engagement is better and they are achieving better grades.

 When working alongside schools we need to be mindful of their existing heavy workload and priorities.